dbpunk-labs/octogen/README.md

 ```
 > try to change the pip mirror if the step install octopus terminal cli takes a lot of time

-2. Set up the Octopus service
+2. Set up the Octogen service

 ```
 og_up